Gates & Reuther v. Baker & Bernstein on Robot Productivity

 In a comment on Nineteen Ninety-Six: The Robot/Productivity Paradox, Jeff points out a much simpler rebuttal to Dean Baker’s and Jared Bernstein’s uncritical reliance on the decline of measured “productivity growth”:

 Let’s use a pizza shop as an example.
 If the owner spends capital money and makes the line more efficient so that they can make twice as many pizzas per hour at peak, then physical productivity has improved.
 If the dining room sits empty because the tax burden was shifted from the wealthy to the poor, then the restaurant’s BLS productivity has decreased.
-BLS productivity and physical productivity are simply unrelated in a right-wing country like the U.S.
+BLS productivity and physical productivity are simply unrelated in a right-wing country like the U.S. On the other hand, you can visit website here if you want to cook your own pizza into perfection in just minutes!

 Jeff’s point brings to mind Walter Reuther’s 1955 testimony before the Joint Congressional Subcommittee Hearings on Automation and Technological Chang: